Kazenoyama/FrameworkThreeJS/README.md

 - **Node.js**
 - **npm** (Node Package Manager)
 - **npx** (Node Package Executor)
+- **vite**

 ## Getting Started

-To initialize a project, you can use the `PackageSetup` branch to pull the base structure of a Three.js application.
+To initialize a project, you can use the `main` branch to pull the base structure of a Three.js application.
 Follow these steps:

 1. **Clone the repository** (replace `https://github.com/Kazenoyama/FrameworkThreeJS` with the actual URL):
     ```bash
     git clone https://github.com/Kazenoyama/FrameworkThreeJS
     ```

-2. **Checkout the PackageSetup branch**:
+2. **Run the setup command** to install the necessary dependencies and create the project structure:
+To only use the graphic chart and the navigation bar use this command :
     ```bash
-    git checkout PackageSetup
+    npm run setup
     ```

-3. **Run the setup command** to install the necessary dependencies and create the project structure:
+To add the part with 3D implementation, use this command :
     ```bash
-    npm run setup
+    npm run setup3D
     ```

-4. **Start the development server** using Vite:
+3. **Start the development server** using Vite:
     ```bash
     npx vite
     ```